 This Guide for New Committers is meant to provide an introduction to setting up various technical and social bits that are useful for people granted committer access to an Apache project.
 These are general tips or for procedure used by most Apache projects, however some projects have more specific guidelines which should be covered by their website or provided by the PMC member(s) who invited the new committer to their specific project.

-The plain sense of the word "committer" is that you will have access rights to your project's repository to write (as well as read) the source.
+The plain sense of the word "committer" is that you will have access rights to a specific Apache project's repository to write (as well as read) the source.
 Rather than creating a patch and submitting it to be actively reviewed and then (hopefully) committed, you can now create a local patch and commit it yourself - or even review and commit patches created by others.
 Your patches will still be reviewed by your fellow committers.
 This will happen after the event (usually through commit emails, although the exact convention for the review may differ between projects).

 It is important to read and understand the agreements and strive to meet the standards expected.
 Correct title to the source is of great importance to ASF and it must be to you too.
 Some procedures may appear a little bureaucratic, but they are there to protect you as well as ASF.
 For a clearer understanding read the ASF license guide.

 Please take care to ensure that patches are original works which have been clearly contributed to the ASF in public.
 In the case of any doubt (or when a contribution with a more complex history is presented) please consult your project PMC before committing it.

 Committer accounts will not be activated until your ICLA has been recorded by the ASF Secretary, and your PMC can then submit your requested ID for activation.

 The acceptance process may take some time.
 Please be patient.
 You will be informed when the process is complete (and your PMC chair will monitor the progress).